xelfia/Virtueld/manual.md

 > This is preliminary

-* You can send via the in-game `Report`.
+* You can send via the `Report` in-game.
 Most of fields are automatically filled and read-only. `Log` is editable.
 Please confirm that there is no problem to submitting with that content, press `Send`.

 > Feel free to give your feedback.
 Even if there is no issue, it is also able to know your system environments as statistics☺️